-Welcome to la Fabrique (the Factory), a podcast produced by Frictions!
+Welcome to La Fabrique (The Factory), a podcast produced by Frictions!

 A program hosted by Walid Rachedi, writer and publishing director of Frictions.

-Production: Ryad Maouche and Malylis Saleh.
+Production: Ryad Maouche and Maylis Saleh.

-Episode 3: Minh Tran Huy, writer
+Episode 3: Minh Tran Huy, novelist

 In our third episode, we had a chat with Minh Tran Huy , author of novels La Princesse et le Pêcheur, La Double Vie d'Ana Song and Voyageur malgré lui.

 In this episode, she talks about her latest novel Les Inconsolés published by Actes Sud: all at the same time a love story, a thriller and a social novel.